Alank99/Rempalago-/Videojuego/GDD_Template.md

 This will make swarms less difficult to clear, and rewarding aggressive gameplay.

-This will also make players feel more “In the zone”, clearing hoards, and making the player feel a rush when
+This will also make players feel more “In the zone”, clearing hoards, and making the player feel a rush when they do.

 ![Alt text](img/candy.png)